Scaling Up Probabilistic Circuits by Latent Variable Distillation: Experiments

 To facilitate a fair comparison with the chosen TPM baselines, we implement both HCLT and RAT-SPN using the Julia package Juice.jl \citep{dang2021juice} and tune hyperparameters such as batch size, learning rate and its schedule.
 We use the original PyTorch implementation of EiNet and similarly tune their hyperparameters.
 For all TPMs, we train various models with number of parameters ranging from $\sim$1M to $\sim$100M, and report the number of the model with the best performance.
 For deep generative model baselines, we adopt the numbers reported in the respective original papers.
 Please refer to \cref{sec:exp-details} for more details of the experiment setup.

 \boldparagraph{Empirical Insights} We first compare the performance of the four TPM approaches.
 As shown in \cref{fig:overview-res}, for all three benchmarks, PCs trained by LVD are consistently better than the competitors by a large margin.
 In particular, on ImageNet32, a $\sim$25M PC trained by LVD is better than a HCLT with $\sim$400M parameters.
 Next, looking at individual curves, we observe that with LVD, the test set bpd keeps decreasing as the model size increases.
 This indicates that LVD is able to take advantage of the extra capacity offered by large PCs.
 In contrast, PCs trained by EM immediately suffer from a performance bottleneck as the model size increases.
 Additionally, the efficient LVD learning pipeline described in \cref{sec:efficient-pc-learning} allows us to train PCs with 500M parameters in 10 hours with a single NVIDIA A5000 GPU, while existing optimizers need over 1 day to train baseline PCs with similar sizes.
+Please refer to \cref{appx:efficiency} for detailed analysis of the computation efficiency of LVD, and \cref{appx:ablation} for additional ablation studies.

 We move on to compare the performance of LVD with the three adopted DGM baselines.
 As shown in \cref{tab:img-main-results}, although the performance gap is relatively large on CIFAR, the performance of LVD is highly competitive on ImageNet32 and ImageNet64, with bpd gap ranging from $\sim\!0.1$ to $\sim\!0.3$.
 We hypothesize that the relatively large performance gap on CIFAR is caused by insufficient training samples.
 Specifically, for the PC structures specified in \cref{sec:extracting-lvs}, the sub-PCs correspond to the latent-conditioned distributions $\{\p(\x_i \given Z_i \!=\! j)\}_{i,j}$ are constructed independently, and thus every training sample $\x_i$ can only be used to train its corresponding latent-conditioned distribution, making the model extremely data-hungry.
 However, we note that this is not an inherent problem of LVD.
 For example, by performing parameter tying of sub-PCs correspond to different image patches, we can significantly improve sample complexity of the model.
 This is left to future work.